Affiliate links on Android Authority may earn us a commission. Learn more.

 There are also a couple of third-party options in the App Store, as well as Calibre.
 But quite honestly, the Books app gets the job done and is already installed on your device.
 So, why reinvent the wheel?

-If you’re rocking an Android device (and considering you’re reading Android Authority, you’d better be!), the best option for opening EPUB files is Google Play Books.
+If you’re rocking an Android device, the best option for opening EPUB files is Google Play Books.
 As well as e-books, you can also use the app for audiobooks and comics, so it’s a good all-round general purpose reading app.

 How to convert an EPUB file